or

-Shalach Manos Is a traditional gift that one sends to the other on Purim day.
+Mishloach Manos is a traditional gift that one sends to another on Purim Day.
 It's an Oh!
-Nuts tradition to bring you the most up-to-date designed Shalach Monos and Purim Gifts Basket (Mishloach Manot) at the most reasonable prices.
-This Purim 2008 we made that extra effort that all of our Purim Baskets should be packed with only the highest quality Kosher candy, nuts and chocolate.
+Nuts tradition to bring you the most up-to-date designed Shalach Monos and Purim Gifts Basket (Mishloach Manot).
+This Purim we made that extra effort that all of our Purim Baskets should be packed with only the highest quality Kosher candy, nuts and chocolate.
+Purim 2023 begins on the evening of Monday, March 6th, and ends on the evening of Tuesday, March 7th.

 In The Book of Esther it says "the sending of portions one man to another, and gifts to the poor" (9:22).
 Over time, this has become one of the strongest and most prominent features of celebrating Purim.
 According to Jewish law, every Jew over the age of 13 has to send two different, ready-made foods to one friend and two donations (either money or food) to two needy people, in order to fulfill the two mitzvot.